 Actually a public park, the River Walk is more than 5 miles of paved walkways, passes and bridges.
 Parts are lined with restaurants, shops and businesses.
 Other sections are so quiet and green, you could easily forget you’re in a city.

-Finding a pet friendly hotel in San Antonio will not be a problem – we have more than 125 listed on the GoPetFriendly.com website.
+Finding a pet friendly hotel in San Antonio will not be a problem, however – we have more than 125 listed on the GoPetFriendly.com website.
 There are also plenty of pet friendly campgrounds to choose from.
 We stayed at Traveler’s World RV Resort, which was a nice park close to downtown.
 They have an off-leash area and are right on the hike and bike path (though both were closed during our visit due to improvements being made to the path).
 It’s also on the bus line, which makes it easy to get downtown without worrying about RV parking!

 Evenings on the River Walk are crowded, and there is no barrier that would prevent you or your pup from falling in the river.
 While it’s not deep, it wouldn’t be a pleasant way to end your evening.
 If your pooch is like ours – too big for a pocket book and without a firm grasp on the concept of “heel” – I suggest avoiding the throngs.
 Either stroll the downtown section during the day, or check out the new Museum Reach Extension for a real treat.